openservicemesh/osm-docs/content/docs/guides/cli.md

 ---
-title: 'OSM CLI'
+title: "OSM CLI"
-description: 'This section describes installing and using the `osm` CLI.'
+description: "This section describes installing and using the `osm` CLI."
 type: docs
 weight: 1
 ---